nens/bro-connector/bro_connector/gmw/README.md

         MaintenanceParty execution_by
     }
     Maintenance ..> "done for a" GroundwaterMonitoringWellStatic
+    Maintenance ..> "done for a" GroundwaterMonitoringTubeStatic
+    Maintenance ..> "reported by" MaintenanceParty
-    Maintenance ..> "execution by" MaintenanceParty
+    Maintenance ..> "executed by" MaintenanceParty
+    Maintenance ..> "has picture" Picture

     class Organisation{
         str name